jroeger23/XRootGIF/README.md

        X-Screen to use, if none, use default screen
   -s | --speed [float]
        Playback speed as float
-  -a | --anti-alias-off
+  -a | --anti-alias
+       Use anti-aliasing
-       Don't use anti aliasing (Only use with native resolution GIFs) -p | --performance
+  -p | --performance
        Performance mode - scale framerate to 5 (default) -t | --target-fps [float]